"I feel Abercrombie is more preppy, and that's not what I wear anymore," said Klein, who worked at Abercrombie in her teens.

 (Read more: It's not as gloomy as you think for retail )

 And, unlike Hollister, Abercrombie and even Target, fast-fashion retailers have figured out how to vary apparel and accessories quickly.

 "Zara and H&M changed the whole world," said Bryan Gildenberg, chief knowledge officer at Kantar Retail, an advisory firm.
 He cites the pace at which they move and the cheap prices of their merchandise for their success.

 Abercrombie is one of the biggest victims.
 It announced a restructuring plan that included closing all 28 of its Gilly Hicks intimate apparel stores late last year, after reporting a sharp drop in third-quarter sales.
-Estimates for the holiday season called for a double-digit decline, but the comparable-store sales for the nine weeks ended Jan.
-4 fell 6 percent.
+Estimates for the holiday season called for a double-digit decline, but the

 While the results came in better than expected, and prompted Abercrombie to raise its forecast, the results remain significantly below peak levels.
 The midpoint of management's earnings-per-share forecast for the fiscal year is 70 percent below its peak earnings per share of $5.45 in fiscal 2007.